 TTPD is responsible for dispatching officers to calls for service on the Lubbock campus, and is available 24 hours each day, 365 days a year.
+UMCPD is responsible for dispatching officers to calls for service in the UMC hospital only.
+TTPD and UMCPD regularly correspond and TTPD is available to respond to calls at the UMC hospital at the request of UMCPD.
 TTPD is available during normal business hours, Monday-Friday on the Abilene, Amarillo, Dallas, Midland, and Odessa campuses.
 During all other times, individuals on these campuses should contact the appropriate local law enforcement agency as indicated in the Campus and Community Resources section of this report.
 If individuals are located on the Dallas VA campus, they should contact the VA Police Department.
 When a call is received reporting a crime or an emergency, the officer or dispatcher will initiate the required action to respond to the incident, requesting additional officers or additional services, if necessary.
 All criminal reports are investigated by the responding officer.
 Officers will search for the suspect(s), collect available evidence, and file a report.